PetarSimonovic/bank/README.md

 **deposits and withdrawal**

-To make a deposit or withdrawal, provide a date (as a string in DD/MM/YYYY format) and a numerical value with two decimal places.
+To make a deposit or withdrawal, provide a date (as a string in DD/MM/YYYY or DD-MM-YYYY format) and a numerical value with two decimal places.
 Do not include a currency symbol or currency code.

 ```js
 bank.deposit("31/12/2020", 1000.00)